oarepo/oarepo-checks/README.md

 it returns generic community ID on record without communities which enables to run checks on records/drafts without predefined community.

-You need to replace Invenio ChecksComponents with OARepoChecksComponent in `RDM_RECORDS_SERVICE_COMPONENTS`
+You need to replace Invenio `ChecksComponents` with `OARepoChecksComponent` in `RDM_RECORDS_SERVICE_COMPONENTS`

 ### 2. RegisterCheckComponent

 This component automatically creates and updates LLM check configurations when communities are created or modified.
 It generates community-specific prompts using Jinja2 templates.
+By default all LLM checks are **enabled**.
+You can disable/enable them by using CLI commands (see below).
 Add it to your communities service:

 ```python
 from invenio_communities.services.components import DefaultCommunityComponents